Frequently Asked Questions (FAQ)

 MILO creates 15-20 scenarios a quarter, or about 60 new ones yearly, in our in-house cognitive division.
 New content for your system can be obtained by contacting our service department at 800.344.1707 and asking for MILO support.
 You can also contact us via email at firstname.lastname@example.org.
-Be sure to provide your agency name and system type, and we’ll take it from there!
-We can update remotely (with an internet connection), or we can send updates with a customer-provided external hard drive.
+Be sure to provide your agency name and system type; we’ll take it from there!
+We can update remotely (with an internet connection) or send updates with a customer-provided external hard drive.

 Can I have custom scenarios created?